whisthq/STUN-server/README.md

 ## Publishing & Updating

-Currently, we do not have an automated way to replace the STUN server in AWS Lightsail other than manually taking it down via SSH through the Lightsail portal, `git pull/make` and starting the new version.
+Currently, we do not have an automated way to replace the STUN server in AWS Lightsail other than manually taking it down via SSH through the Lightsail portal, `git pull origin master && make` and starting the new version.
 Once you have updated the production code, you should run `./update.sh` to notify the Fractal team via Slack.

 ## Styling